Hamlet's Use of the Trojan War & Consequences of the Judgment of Paris

 “The Judgment of Paris” involves Paris having to choose the fairest goddess.
 Each goddess offers bribes, with Aphrodite promising Helen of Troy.
 Paris chooses Aphrodite, and soon abducts Helen, wife of King Menelaus (as Claudius steals Gertrude from his brother), sparking the 10-year Trojan War.

-It is mostly forgotten, but in Shakespeare’s time many knew that after Henry VIII divorced his first wife, he married Anne Boleyn and held a pageant for her coronation.
+It is mostly forgotten, but in Shakespeare’s time many still knew from familial and cultural memory that after Henry VIII divorced his first wife, he married Anne Boleyn and held a pageant for her coronation.
 That 1533 pageant depicted Henry as Paris, and Anne as Helen [4].

 It was not easy to talk about Henry’s faults while Henry and his children ruled as English monarchs.
 Many Protestants were executed under Mary I, and many Catholics under Henry, Edward, and Elizabeth.
 The master of revels and church censors might restrict talk of a recent king’s sins.